Our guide on what to do in Hanmer Springs

 1. Favourite family activities in Hanmer Springs?

 The hot pools are of course a must, as is the animal park!
 Mini golf (A-Maze-N-Golf or Alpine Crazy Putt), also the jet boats and bungy jump off the Hanmer Bridge.
-Heaps of families also come for the great forrest walks and cycling tracks.
+Heaps of families also come for the great forest walks and cycling tracks.
 The ski fields in winter are amazing as well for plenty of fun in the snow.

 2. Best park or beach?